lmondada/dphil-thesis/content/02_quantum/_index.md

 By analogy, the same problem in the quantum world was named **quantum compilation**.

+In this chapter, we lay the groundwork for this thesis by introducing what programs that are meant to run on quantum computers look like today, what we expect they will look like in the (near) future and how quantum compilers have been built to optimise them.
+We start in {{< reflink "sec:compilation" >}} by highlighting some of the ways in which quantum compilation distinguishes itself from its established classical counterpart.
+{{< reflink "upper" "sec:basics" >}} then reviews the basic computation primitives of quantum computers and how they are composed to form quantum circuits, the simplest form of quantum programs.
+This is followed by a review of the main quantum circuit optimisation techniques in {{< reflink "sec:quantum-sota" >}}.
+Finally, {{< reflink "sec:hybrid" "sec:need-help" >}} introduce and discuss
+the impact of _hybrid_ quantum computations, and how they challenge existing quantum compiler designs and optimisations.

 [^particle]: Think of it as a particle (e.g. an atom or photon) that we constrain to live within a finite-dimensional space of states -- just as we